A novel approach to long-term source contribution of ambient PM2.5 from residential solid fuel burning using the FUSTA methodology

 Abstract

-Managing ambient fine particulate matter (PM2.5) requires determining how much different sources contribute over time.
-The present study uses FUSTA (Fuzzy SpatioTemporal Apportionment) to estimate how much residential solid fuel burning (RSFB) contributes to long-term PM2.5 concentrations.
-FUSTA has been applied to multiyear data for two cities in Chile and one in Poland, at which the impact of RSFB on ambient PM2.5 has been identified.
-By using the methodology proposed, we have found a spatiotemporal pattern (STP) associated with RSFB and its long-term contribution.
-The STP that comes from RSFB has distinctive features: high seasonality with peak values in winter, contributions that come from all wind directions, and a diurnal cycle with peak values around midnight.
-These results were validated by comparison with short-term receptor model estimates for the three cities, leading to Pearson correlations r=0.84, 0.97, and 0.89, showing the consistency of FUSTA methodology.
-This is the first time that the long-term contribution of RSFB to ambient PM2.5 has been estimated in the three cities studied, without relying on emission inventories nor air quality models.
-The trends observed in the long-term contribution of RSFB to PM2.5 concentration showed that the regulations implemented for RSFB control should be revisited.
+Managing ambient fine particulate matter (PM2.5) requires determining how much different PM2.5 sources contribute over time.
+This study uses FUSTA (Fuzzy SpatioTemporal Apportionment) to estimate how much residential solid fuel burning (RSFB) contributes to long-term PM2.5 concentrations.
+FUSTA has been applied to multiyear data for two cities in Chile and one in Poland, at which ongoing impacts of RSFB on ambient PM2.5 are reported.
+These results were validated by comparison with short-term receptor model (RM) estimates for the three cities, leading to Pearson correlations r = 0.84, 0.97, and 0.89, and linear slopes within 10% of unity, showing methodological consistency.
+The spatiotemporal pattern (STP) associated with RSFB is qualitatively similar in the three cities, with high seasonality, peak values in winter, contributions that come from all wind directions, and a diurnal cycle with peak values around midnight.
+The novelty of the proposed methodology is the estimation of long-term contributions of RSFB to ambient PM2.5 for the three cities, without relying on emission inventories nor long-term RM results.
+The trends observed in the long-term contribution of RSFB to PM2.5 concentration were significant but small on an annual basis, suggesting that current RSFB regulations should be reconsidered.

 Supplementary files